January 20, 2026

 Yes, some people quit smoking this way, so it’s not impossible.
 But “our first recommendation is not cold turkey,” Tindle said.
 Studies have found that people are two to three times more likely to be smoke-free a year after their quit date with a combination of counseling and medications, compared with those who don’t use those tools.

 The most common of these medications are nicotine replacement products, including over-the-counter ones such as the patch, gum and lozenges.
-There are prescription medications designed to help people quit, too; ask your doctor about these.
-They are varenicline (also called Chantix) and bupropion (also called Zyban or Wellbutrin).

-Nicotine replacement, plus counseling or a support group, together give you your best chances of quitting.
 Perseverance is important, too!
-The average smoker tries to quit five times before finally breaking a nicotine addiction.
-So if you give in to the urge to smoke a cigarette a few days or weeks into your quit attempt, forgive yourself, and keep trying.
+The average person tries to quit smoking five times or more before finally breaking a nicotine addiction.
+So if you give in to an urge to smoke partway through your quit attempt, forgive yourself, and keep trying.

 And if going cold turkey, especially without meds, is not going well, “give yourself a break,” Tindle advises.
-“Use the tools available.”
+“Help is here to quit smoking.
+Use the tools available and eventually you will succeed!”

 The importance of lung screening